 This test runs a traceroute to the nearest data center to the tested location based on geo-routing information.
 If there is a consistent issue along the path to the data center you will be able to determine where it’s coming from on the traceroute.

 This test is also useful for identifying the route the connection is taking from the local network to the path out to the public internet.
-If there is a second local IP, it is suggested to attempt to log into the device and verify it is in bridge or pass through mode.
-If it is not this could cause issues due to double NAT.
-Below is an example of a potential double NAT:

 Additional Trace Route Information

 - Keep in mind, if a machine is using an MPLS connection, a VPN, or multiple VLAN's the results seen on the test may not reflect as an accurate representation of a local issue.
 It is suggested to verify with the locations I.T. consultant how the machines are connected on the network.

 - Some ISP's may have nodes that are not configured to show the public IP address on the route out over the public internet.
 It is possible that there may be local IP's reflected on the traceroute that do not indicate an issue.

 - ICMP may be blocked by your firewall or not supported by a particular hop/carrier, in this case, the test can be ignored, it is purely for helping identify the route taken if there are issues.

 Bufferbloat is the undesirable latency that comes from a router or other network equipment buffering too much data.
 Below is an example of a network with bufferbloat: